 This may be the reason why I had these thoughts, but it didn’t fix the trauma of it all.
 I was deeply messed up by what happened to me.
 Maybe because I was already traumatised, the helpful effects of escaping into a revenge fantasy weren’t enough, like a bandaid on a broken leg.

 Positive Intrusive Thoughts

-There is a very good reason for why we have intrusive thoughts, and that reason is that it’s important for human survival, as well as being essential to how the human brain works (Clark, 2018).
+There is a very good reason why we have intrusive thoughts, and that reason is that it’s important for human survival, as well as being essential to how the human brain works (Clark, 2018).
 A good example of the benefits of positive intrusive thoughts is when you suddenly come up with an answer to a problem you’ve been stuck on.
-Therefore, if you were in a life or death situation, such thoughts could be the difference between staying alive and dying.
+Therefore, if you were in a life-or-death situation, such thoughts could be the difference between staying alive and dying.

 Inspiration often comes when you stop banging your head against a wall to figure out how to solve a task or get past writer's block Click To Tweet